BaddMann/docs/zentral-docker-tutorial.md

 This Tutorial will guide you to:

 - Pull the `zentral/zentral` image from Docker Hub.
-- Create a custom `my-zentral-config` Zentral configuration.
+- Create a custom `my-zentral-conf` Zentral configuration.
-- Run Zentral in Docker, check your `my-zentral-config`
+- Run Zentral in Docker, check your `my-zentral-conf`
 - Run Zentral in Docker, in extended Debugging mode
 - Enroll a OSX device in Terminal from the command line
 - Enter the Docker host for Debugging.